 \subsection{Data and Hyperparameters}

 We use the Adam optimizer \cite{kingma2014adam} to minimize the total loss function given in equation \eqref{eq:totloss} by jointly optimizing the parameters of the 3D U-net and the autoencoders.
 For the Adam optimizer, we use a fixed learning rate of $0.0001$, momentum parameter of $0.9$ for the running average of the gradient, and momentum parameter of $0.999$ for the running average of the square of gradient.
 We use $C_s=32$ number of channels at the first layer output of U-net shown in Fig. \ref{fig:UNet}.
 Each input volume is partitioned into $L=16$ partitions and hence the softmax at the output layer of the U-net in Fig. \ref{fig:UNet} is over $16$ channels.
+Our choice of $L=16$ was driven by the limit on the maximum available GPU memory.
+Larger values for $L$ encourage smaller sized partitions with improved localization and more efficient representation in the feature embeddings, $e_i$, of autoencoders.
 The number of channels, $C_a$, for each autoencoder in Fig. \ref{fig:AutoEnc} is chosen to be either $4$, $8$, $16$, $32$, or $64$.

-AutoAtlas was trained on a total of $859$ MRI volumes for $500$ epochs and tested on $215$ volumes from HCP-YA dataset.
+AutoAtlas was trained on a total of $859$ MRI volumes for $500$ epochs and tested on $215$ volumes from the HCP-YA dataset \cite{Van_Essen2013-xf, Glasser2016-kr, Smith2013-vw, Barch2013-wy, Van_Essen2012-cf, glasser2013minimal}.
 All original MRI volumes were down-sampled to a voxel resolution of $2mm$ and zero-padded so that the final size of each volume was $96\times 96 \times 96$.
 Next, all volumes are normalized by dividing by the average of the maximum voxel value computed for each volume in the training set.
 AutoAtlas was then trained using a batch size of $4$ on four NVIDIA Tesla V100 GPUs.
 We used PyTorch \cite{paszke2017automatic} machine learning framework for implementing AutoAtlas.
 We used the same train-test split when predicting meta-data in the HCP-YA dataset from AutoAtlas' embedding features.
 After excluding samples with missing meta-data, we had $856$ samples for training and $215$ samples for testing.